Zidane912/qa-terraform-challenge/README.md

 # How to Use

-1. Ensure Terraforms and AWS CLI are installed on your machine
+1. Ensure Terraform and AWS CLI are installed on your machine

 2. Run the file in s3-bukcet-and-encrypt by running: . ./file.sh